-5. To reinforce social norm that female partners are responsible for success or failure of a couple relationship.
+5. To reinforce social norm that only female partners, never male, are responsible if a couple relationship fails.

 In the same way that children are socialized to keep their place, men are raised to think of women, as children that never grow up because of their focus on emotional connection, closeness and the like.
 From early childhood, men and women are instilled with fear to prove their adequacy in order to avoid rejection or abandonment, so that they work harder to obey and please authority figures.
 Men are expected to keep the woman in their life in her place, and thus, are expected to use gaslighting and other dominance tactics, to train a woman to mistrust their own thoughts, to hold themselves responsible for other’s happiness, and the success or failure of their relationships.
 Simultaneously, women are socialized to prop up, and remain sensitive to not threaten men’s masculinity, i.e., by denying or disguising their common sense, wisdom, memory, perception, and so on.
 This inhumane social order conditions men and women from childhood to accept that “the means justify the ends,” yet to what end?
 To maintain inhumane social structures that objectify and dehumanize both men and women as human beings?

 It is used by bullies to control another’s thoughts, will, beliefs about self and the other.
-In effect, it’s a method of asserting dominance, by intimidating the other into giving up trying to have influence or a voice in the relationship.
-Gaslighting seeks to break a person’s will, and does so by instilling the other with doubts about themselves, their sanity, their worth, their mental ability to think or make decisions, their ability to love and be loved by others.
+In effect, it’s a method of asserting dominance, to prove one’s superiority and right to subjugate, by displaying skills to terrorize and demoralize another.
+Gaslighting seeks to break a person’s will, and does so by instilling the other with fear-based doubts about themselves, their sanity, their worth, their mental ability to think or make decisions, their ability to love and be loved by others.
 In other words, it’s a form of treating another person to act like a slave, an object, and to do without their knowledge!
 As a thought control tactic, the narcissist’s goal is to break another’s will, to derail the other’s thought, self-talk and communication patterns, in such a way, that leads them to, eventually give up their right to express themselves, make reasonable requests or bring up any issues.